-If the stream is an MPTS stream and you want to demux it into separate SPTS input streams, create the stream, by following the instructions below, and then follow the instruction in the Demuxing an MPTS Stream section.
+If the stream is an MPTS stream, you can either upload it as an MPTS file or you can demux it into separate SPTS input streams.
+To Demux the MPTS stream, create the input stream, by following the instructions below, and then follow the instruction in the Demuxing an MPTS Stream section.

-➡ To Add a File Stream:
+To Add a File Stream: